 Introduction: Numerous opinions and preferences exist regarding op amp selection for hi-fi audio circuits.
-The question we attempt to answer is “Which op amp has the most desirable set of specifications?”
-We go on Digikey, look up the AD’s.
-LT’s, LM’s and NE’s, and rapidly find our eyes glazing over from specification overload.
-We read reviews, check out forums, and in our frustration, we seek advice from the guy on the right –
+The question we attempt to answer is "Which op amp is the best for audio applications?"
+We go on Digikey, look up the AD's, LT's, LM's and NE's, and rapidly find our eyes glazing over from specification overload.
+We read reviews, check out forums, and in our frustration we seek advice from the guy on the right -

 Background: There is a thing that ties gain, slew rate, and bandwidth together, and that thing is the op amp's compensation.
 All op amps have it, and the ones that don't are oscillators.
 In order to fully understand compensation, I must now provide some background for the background.

-The thing we must be leery of when using feedback, is the phase delay (phase shift, time lag) that the op amp has.
-It cant hold its output to an input if there is a time lag between the two.
+The thing we must be leery of when using feedback, is the phase delay (phase shift, or time lag) that the op amp has.
+It can't hold its output to a copy of its input if there is a time lag between the two.
 Unfortunately, all op amps will have some phase lag associated with them, and it is caused by the small parasitic capacitances associated with the transistors that the device is fabricated from.
-There are several of these stray capacitances, and they stack up quickly causing a rapid phase shift of hundreds of degrees to occur at the transition frequency of the internal transistors of the op amp.
+There are several of these stray capacitances, and they will stack up quickly causing a rapid phase shift of hundreds of degrees to occur at the transition frequency of the internal transistors inside the op amp.
 If the phase lag in the op amp is severe enough, it will oscillate as the delayed feedback signal causes the op amp to chase its own tail, resulting in an oscillation.

 In order to prevent this condition and maintain stability, the op amp must not have more than a half cycle, or 180º of phase shift at the point where its loop gain has fallen to 0dB.
 This condition is called Nyquist stability criteria, and frequency compensation is employed to ensure it.
 Compensation works by employing a single, dominant pole in the device that hits first, and will come long before the phase delays that come from internal parasitic capacitances have any affect.
 This single pole will systematically burn off (or reduce) the gain, and push the gain below zero before the subsequent poles come into play, and stability will be maintained.
 This is what compensation does.
 It ensures that there will not be a phase shift of more than 180º while the op amp still has open loop gain.
 Refer to the plot on the right to see an uncompensated amplifier, and one that uses compensation.